How to Deliver a Successful Security Scheme

 This is something that’s not just important at the preconstruction stage, but also on-site.
 You should always know where to find the right person at the right time in case there are any issues.
 We always ensure that the right design and communication milestones are met, which means we can deliver projects on time, on budget, safely.
 If you get these elements right at the planning stage everything else will fall into place.

 5. Overcoming the biggest challenge customers can face

-The single biggest challenge you will find when following security specification is having to interface between multiple different trades and discovering that there has been a disconnect at the design stage.
+The single biggest challenge you will find when following security specifications is having to interface between multiple different trades and discovering that there has been a disconnect at the design stage.
 This can be exasperated when it comes to security projects if you have one company installing the fencing and another installing an entrance gate and you end up being left with a large gap between the two, where does the responsibility for that lie?

 In the world of security, responsibility and reputation are key.
 Whether you are the manufacturer or the installer you have a responsibility to ensure that the scheme is delivered properly as any failure can have dire consequences.
 As mentioned, when you have multiple suppliers and trades involved, it can muddy the waters, sometimes leaving the client stuck trying to resolve issues on site.

 We take away that headache for our clients – when you have a complete package being delivered by a single group like HS Security, the buck stops with us.
 With each project we stake our reputation on delivering the best scheme for our clients, leaving them safe in the knowledge that their site is secure and installation is in line with either PAS 69 or IWA 14-2.
-After all, a security products certification means nothing unless installed in the correct foundation, at the right spacings and in accordance with manufacturers drawings.
+After all, a security products certification means nothing unless installed in the correct foundation, at the right spacings, and in accordance with manufacturers’ drawings.